friendly-neighborhood-product-manager/DoneZone/ARCHITECTURE.md

 # DoneZone Architecture

 DoneZone is a static task-board app hosted on GitHub Pages with Supabase Auth and Supabase Postgres as the hosted backend.
-It is intentionally simple: the browser owns the UI, Supabase owns authenticated data, and demo mode stays local to the browser.
+It is intentionally simple: the browser owns the UI, Supabase owns authenticated data, and demo mode stays in browser memory.

 ## Architecture Diagram